The Ultimate Wild Garlic Pesto Recipe

 Method

 Thoroughly wash the wild garlic leaves in plenty of cold, running water.
-If you are planning to eat your pesto the same day, simply dry the leaves by blotting them with paper towels.
+If you plan to eat your pesto the same day, simply dry the leaves by blotting them with paper towels.

 If you plan to keep your wild garlic pesto for 24 hours or more, we advise blanching the leaves in boiling water for 30 seconds and transferring them to an ice bath to halt the cooking process.
-This will slow down the rate at which the leaves turn a dull grey colour.
+This will slow down the leaves' rate of turning a dull grey.

-Place the wild garlic along with the parsley, nuts, and Parmesan in a food processor and blend to your ideal consistency.
+Place the wild garlic, parsley, nuts, and Parmesan in a food processor and blend to your desired consistency.

 Transfer everything to a clean bowl and stream in the olive oil, mixing constantly.

-Add a dash of lemon juice, a little salt, and pepper, and give the sauce a taste.
-Adjust the seasoning to your liking and enjoy your garlicky creation stirred through a piping hot bowl of pasta.
+Add a dash of lemon juice, a little salt, and pepper, and taste the sauce.
+Adjust the seasoning to your liking, and enjoy your garlicky creation stirred through a piping hot bowl of pasta.